aakashsinghbais/coffeetose/README.md

 ## License
 [Creative Commons v1.0 Universal](https://github.com/aakashsinghbais/coffeetose/blob/master/LICENSE)

-:warning: This software is released as is.
+:warning: This software is provided as is.
 The author will not be responsible for any harmed caused by the software.
 Use carefully.